nathan-gardner/SECON2023Robot/Documentation/Signoffs/NathanGardner-signoff-ToplevelController.md

 ![image](https://user-images.githubusercontent.com/112424739/213819382-0b3b04ac-6564-4466-a17c-074a57101b0d.png)

+The 40-pin header connection design is represented in the vision sensor network sign off, and not in the top-level controller sign off.
+The rest of the connections in the top level controller are represented here.

 ## Analysis

 The top-level controller will need to be analyzed in terms of the constraints: power, size, and GPIO.